 While Murali Bukkapatnam, the Chairman of Volksy Technologies, has the same opinion with the feasibility element for OYO to diversify, he says that the meals area remains a tough nut to crack.

-“People are looking to create an area of interest cloud kitchens where they can carrier people of various genres and distinct necessities.
+“People are looking to create an area of interest in cloud kitchens where they can carrier people of various genres and distinct necessities.
 Will Ritesh (Agarwal) has the capability and consciousness to serve a gap product to generate enough sales to count the number for his balance sheet?
 That I doubt,” he says.

 Business sense

 OYO has seen an exponential increase and has finished thirteen rounds of funding.
-SoftBank, on my own, has led four rounds of funding.
+SoftBank, on its own, has led four rounds of funding.
 Flush with the budget, OYO is constantly stepping into more recent markets.
 It is presently looking at elevating $1 billion in its next investment round and is eyeing a market valuation of $10 billion.